mindsphere/mindconnect-lib/README.md

 MCL_TEST | OFF | If set to ON and if ruby is found in path MCL is built with tests.
 MCL_CONNECTIVITY | ON | If set to ON, MCL Connectivity component will also be built.
 MCL_DATA_LAKE | ON | If set to ON, MCL Data Lake component will also be built.
+MCL_DEPLOYMENT | ON | If set to ON, MCL Deployment component will also be built.
 MCL_CRYPTO | "openssl" | See "Replacing MCL Modules" section.
 MCL_HTTP_CLIENT | "curl" | See "Replacing MCL Modules" section.
 MCL_FILE_UTIL | "standard" | See "Replacing MCL Modules" section.